Indications

 Mechanism of Action

 Insulin aspart regulates glucose metabolism by promoting storage and inhibiting the breakdown of glucose, fat, and amino acids.
 Insulin reduces blood glucose levels by increasing peripheral glucose uptake, particularly in skeletal muscle and fat.
 Insulin enhances the storage of fat (lipogenesis) and protein synthesis.
 Insulin aspart also inhibits gluconeogenesis (hepatic glucose production), lipolysis (breakdown of lipids to fatty acids), and proteolysis (breakdown of proteins into amino acids).
-Maximum glucose-reducing effects are observable within 1 to 3 hours and last for 3 to 5 hours.
+Maximum glucose-reducing effects occur within 1 to 3 hours and last 3 to 5 hours.
 Insulin aspart is equipotent to regular insulin but has a faster onset and shorter duration of action.
 Thus, insulin aspart is preferred for mealtime insulin coverage as it can be administered every 4 hours.

 The pancreas naturally produces endogenous insulin.
 Insulin apart is manufactured through recombinant DNA techniques using the Saccharomyces cerevisiae expression system.
 Insulin aspart differs from endogenous insulin as it has an aspartic acid residue at position B28 instead of proline.
 Insulins can be categorized as rapid, short, intermediate, and long-acting depending on their pharmacologic effects (eg, onset, peak, and duration).
 Rapid-acting insulin aspart has a quicker onset of action than insulin aspart or short-acting (regular) insulin.
 The formulation of insulin aspart includes 2 excipients: niacinamide and L-arginine.
 Niacinamide has a faster initial absorption following subcutaneous administration, while L-arginine is a stabilizing agent.[9]